 - an opportunity for the parties to an agree a reference, and in some cases, internal and external announcements as to reasons for leaving

-- Always take notes.
-You may be asked at short notice to attend a meeting which can sometimes be followed with being asked to immediately leave the building.
-This can be a shock and later it could be difficult to remember exactly what was said.
+- You may be asked at short notice to attend a meeting which can sometimes be followed with being asked to immediately leave the building.
+This can be a shock and later it could be difficult to remember exactly what was said, so always make sure you take notes.

 - Ensure you take expert legal advice.
 Employers will usually offer to pay a contribution towards the legal costs for you to see a solicitor and it is a legal requirement that you get advice from a qualified professional.
 A settlement agreement will only become binding if it can be demonstrated that you have received independent legal advice.